Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 Other disorders that cause depression symptoms

-- Bipolar I and II disorders.
+- Bipolar 1 and 2 disorders.
 These mood disorders include mood swings that range from major highs to major lows.
 It's sometimes difficult to distinguish between bipolar disorder and depression.

 - Cyclothymic disorder.
 Cyclothymic (sy-kloe-THIE-mik) disorder involves highs and lows that are milder than those of bipolar disorder.